Stationary time-vertex signal processing: Introduction

-We use the hypothesis of joint stationarity to regularize learning and to reduce computational complexity in both estimation and recovery tasks.
-Within our framework, one learns the covariance structure of a JWSS process from $\O(1)$ samples and recovery (such as interpolation, denoising, forecasting) comes with a computational complexity that is close to linear on the number of edges and timesteps.
-In addition, we find that assuming joint stationarity aids in recovery even when only an approximation of the graph is known, or the process is only approximately jointly stationary.
-We therefore propose our model as good candidate for graph-related problems featuring a large number of variables with only a limited number of learning samples.
+We use the hypothesis of joint stationarity to control variance and computational complexity in estimation and recovery tasks.
+Similar to~\cite{perraudin2016stationary}, also here one may reliably estimate the model parameters from few observations (e.g., see Figure~\ref{fig:covariance_estimation_comparison}) and solve MMSE recovery problems in time linear on the number of edges and timesteps (e.g., see Figure~\ref{fig:scalability}).
+Complimenting previous work, we also provide an analysis of the Power Spectral Density (PSD) estimation, which brings insight into the inherent trade-off between bias and variance.
+In addition, we experimentally demonstrate that assuming joint stationarity aids in recovery even when only an approximation of the graph is known, or the process is only approximately jointly stationary.
+These experiments corroborate that the joint stationarity hypothesis is a useful assumption, particularly in situations when the problem features a large number of variables but only a limited number of observations.

-To test the utility of joint stationarity, we apply our methods on three diverse datasets: (a) a meteorological dataset depicting the hourly temperature of 32 weather stations over one month in Molene, France, (b) a traffic dataset depicting high resolution daily vehicle flow of 4 weekdays in the highways of Sacramento, and (c) simulated SIRS-type epidemics over Europe.
-Our experiments confirm that in the few samples regime, assuming joint stationarity yields an improvement in recovery performance as compared to time- or vertex-based methods, even when the graph is only approximately known and the data violate the strict conditions of our definition.
+To test the utility of joint stationarity, we apply our methods on three diverse datasets: (a) a meteorological dataset containing the hourly temperature of 32 weather stations over one month in Molene, France~\cite{girault2015stationary}, (b) a traffic dataset depicting high-resolution daily vehicle flow of 4 weekdays in the highways of Sacramento, and (c) simulated SIRS-type epidemics over Europe.
+Our experiments confirm that for high-dimensional processes evolving over graphs, assuming joint stationarity yields an improvement in recovery performance as compared to time- or vertex-based stationarity methods, even when the graph is only approximately known and the data violate the strict conditions of our definition.